teaching

 Doing one-on-one evangelism is not enough.

-But doing all of this together in a coordinated and cooperative way, utilizing the network of the local church, along with Christian media, Christian adademia, Christian legal advocacy, Christian politicians -- each member of the Body doing its part, believing God for signs and wonders to follow the preaching of the Word -- that, I believe, will provide the spiritual and natural energy needed to see the Great Commission finally fulfilled.
+But doing all of these things together in a coordinated and cooperative way, utilizing the network of the local church, along with Christian media, Christian adademia, Christian legal advocacy, Christian politicians -- each member of the Body doing its part, believing God for signs and wonders to follow the preaching of the Word -- that, I believe, will provide the spiritual and natural energy needed to see the Great Commission finally fulfilled.

 Send me your feedback on this article